Office of Postsecondary Education, Department of Education.

 For general information about the negotiated rulemaking process, see The Negotiated Rulemaking Process for Title IV Regulations, Frequently Asked Questions at http://www2.ed.gov/policy/highered/reg/hearulemaking/hea08/neg-reg-faq.html.

-The committee may create subgroups on particular topics that may involve additional individuals who are not members of the committee.
+The committee may create subgroups on particular aspects of this topic that may involve additional individuals who are not members of the committee.
 Such individuals who are not selected as members of the committee will be able to attend the meetings, have access to the individuals representing their constituencies, and participate in informal working groups on various issues between the meetings.
 The committee meetings will be open to the public.

 - Legal assistance organizations that represent students.